FAITHM1/seir_penguin_project1/readme.md

 #### I had trouble with

-getting the color to change when its clicked on.
+getting the color to change when the answer is wrong and when its right.

 I dont have a sinppet of the code